GeorgeWeb/syclref/_api-docs/multi_pointer.h/cl%253A%253Asycl%253A%253Amulti_ptr/functions/operator%255B%255D/index.md

    Index.

-   **Returns:** Const reference to the i-th element the object points to.
+   **Returns:** iIndex.
+Const reference to the i-th element the object points to.
+DeprecatedUse operator* or operator-> instead

 ---